noxthot/ws22_ulg_ds_julia/pages/introduction/index.md

   add: add packages to project

   build: run the build script for packages

+  compat: edit compat entries in the current Project and re-resolve

   develop, dev: clone the full package repo locally for development